Arwa-Abbas/SteamUP--Game-Engine-Recommendation-System/README.md

 - Intelligent combination of constraint + content-based systems
 - Dynamic weighting based on match quality
 - penalty system if recommendation only appear in one list - 10% for constraint, 20% for content
-- average weight calculation based on similarity if rrecommended game appear in both lists
+- average weight calculation based on similarity if recommended game appear in both lists

 ---